RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/ssvc/SSVC.md

 ## SSVC

+[Stakeholder-Specific Vulnerability Categorization (SSVC)](https://certcc.github.io/SSVC/) is an alternative methodology for prioritizing vulnerabilities.

+- It is designed to address some of the issues with CVSS - including CVSS scoring.
-[Stakeholder-Specific Vulnerability Categorization](https://certcc.github.io/SSVC/) is proposed as an alternative to CVSS Base Scores.
-SSVC provides a method for developing vulnerability management decision models that are tailored to the specific needs of different stakeholders.
+- It provides a method for developing vulnerability management decision models that are tailored to the specific needs of different stakeholders.

 It is based on research performed by the [CERT Division](https://www.sei.cmu.edu/about/divisions/cert/) of the [Software Engineering Institute](https://www.sei.cmu.edu) (SEI) at [Carnegie Mellon University](https://www.cmu.edu) (CMU):